 was overthrown, and the Israelites became warriors, and even warred against

-In which case, if Jericho was destroyed around 1400 b.c.e.|1| which was about 150 years after the Exodus, it was not attacked by the Israelites.
-Indeed, the New Kingdom Pharaohs following Ahmose I, intermittently forayed into the north eastern lands to conquer.
+In which case, whether or not Jericho was destroyed around 1550 b.c.e. (according to archaeologist Katherine Kenyon) or a hundred and fifty years later in 1400 b.c.e.,|1| (according to archaeological findings of Bryant Wood), it was not attacked by the Israelites.
+The New Kingdom Pharaohs following Ahmose I, intermittently forayed into the north eastern lands to conquer and capture slaves (various artifacts from Egypt's New Kingdom were found by Bryant Wood) .
 Thutmose IV, reigning around 1400 b.c.e., was also called "Conqueror of Syria" |2|.
-Syria was the Egyptian name for the region north-east which included Canaan.
+Syria was the Egyptian name for the region to the north-east which included Canaan.

-|| .....The Bible suggests Joshua successfully seized the "Hill Country" of Canaan from Galilee to the Negev.
-Extensive on-foot archaeological surveys of this area by professionally trained archaeologists under the aegis of the Israeli Department of Antiquities carried out field surveys collecting pottery shards from the top soil at hundreds of sites (1970's through the 1980's), and the collated and published results showed a "near-void" of sedentary and non-sedentary peoples in this area in the Late Bronze Age (ca. 1540-1200 BCE) which would include the Protestant Conservatives' Israelite Conquest of ca. 1406 BCE.
-However, this area in Ramesside Iron I (1230-1100 BCE) EXPLODED with over 300+ stone farms, hamlets and villages as compared to the preceding Late Bronze Age period.....The pottery in these sites was not Egyptian, it was Canaanite in form. ||
+|| .....The Bible suggests Joshua successfully siezed the "Hill Country" of Canaan from Galilee to the Negev.
+Extensive on-foot archaeological surveys of this area by professionally trained archaeologists under the aegis of the Israeli Department of Antiquities carried out field surveys collecting pottery shards from the top soil at hundreds of sites (1970's through the 1980's), and the collated and published results showed a "near-void" of sedentary and non-sedentary peoples in this area in the Late Bronze Age (ca. 1540-1200 BCE) which would include [conservative estimates of the] Conquest of ca. 1406 BCE.
+However, this area in Ramesside Iron I (1230-1100 BCE) EXPLODED with over 300+ stone farms, hamlets and villages as compared to the preceding Late Bronze Age period.....The pottery in these sites was not Egyptian, it was Canaanite in form. || retrieved 20 Feb, 08.

 This date is also supported by archaeological evidence whereby the descriptions of the strength of the cities of Canaan associated with the migration of the Israelites, as found in the Ezra Bible, indicate that they were at the peak of their development: